Catholic Church in Burundi: Early Failed Attempts

 The first attempt to spread Catholicism to the Burundians was at Rumonge on July 30, 1879, and lasted until May 4, 1881, when the two White Fathers, Deniaud and Promaux, were killed by the Burundians.
 More White Fathers returned in 1884, but this time to Bujumbura.
 Once again they had to leave due to the violence instigated by Arab slave traders.
 A third attempt near Buzige in 1891 was also thwarted by the slave traders.
 In a fourth attempt in 1896, Fathers Van Der Burght and Van Der Bresen were only able to stay six weeks and then had to flee.
 However, they returned to Burundi near Buzige in November 1896.
 A few years later, in January 1898, Father Van Der Bresen died from a fever, and that same day the mission station was burned to the ground by a violent storm.
 Subsequently, Father Van Der Burght left the following month.

 Early Missions

-The first permanent mission in Burundi was established on May 5, 1898 at Mugera.
+The first permanent mission in Burundi was established on May 5, 1898, at Mugera.
 Muyaga was burned down twice by a chief who considered the Fathers to be enemies, once on the 14th of August 1898, and another the 18th of March 1899.
 Nevertheless, it was rebuilt again in May 1899.
 Another separate mission was established at Mugera in February 1899.
 A man by the name Mwami Mwezi IV Gisabo tried to run them off his property by the use of charms and supernatural threats, but he was told by another sorcerer that he should stop because Imana would protect them.
 Missions continued to pop up in places such as Buhonga in 1902, Kanyinya 1904, Rugari 1909, and Buhoro 1912.
-All of these missions started during the German colonial rule from 1896-1916.
+All of these missions started during the German colonial rule from 1896 to 1916.